MooersLab/writingContract/README.md

 This can be done via the means of reciprocal writing contracts with the other person.
 This works best with two people closely matched in the strength of their daily writing habits. ***This site provides template contracts for this  approach.***

-2. Another solution is to pay hundreds of dollars a year to participate in an online writing club, where the members hold each other accountable.
+2. Another solution is to pay hundreds of dollars per year to participate in an online writing club, where the members hold each other accountable.
 Most people who join such groups struggle to stick to a writing schedule.
+Only about ten percent participate every day.

 3. A third solution is to form or join an existing writing group that meets briefly once a week to share their progress.
 These groups are tricky to sustain.
 Most people drop out after a few meetings.

-4. A fourth solution is an on-line accountability mechanism such as a Google Sheet where members of a writing group report their daily progress.
+4. A fourth solution is an online accountability mechanism, such as a Google Sheet on which members of a writing group report their daily progress.
 The detail of the reporting is up to the individual.
 The total effort by day or effort by project can be reported in terms of time spent, words written, or both along with a brief note about what was accomplished.
-Sadly, most group members will not be active for a number of possible reasons:
+Sadly, most group members will not be active for a number of reasons:

 - they do not see the value of this exercise
 - they are too undisciplined to make the daily entries